a16z/eth-testnet-drop/README.md

-# Testnet Faucet
+# Testnet Claim
 ![UI](imgs/ui.png)
 Repo contains a one-time claim for testnet tokens.
 The contract uses a merkle proof for set inclusion.
-The associated client guides the user through claiming on multiple networks.
+The associated client guides the user through claiming on multiple networks and has some neat background physics.

 ## `cmds`
 - `yarn install`